Eli Lilly and (NYSE:LLY) Announces Earnings Results

-Eli Lilly and (NYSE:LLY) announced its quarterly earnings data on Monday.
-The company reported $1.87 EPS for the quarter, missing the Zacks’ consensus estimate of $1.89 by ($0.02), MarketWatch Earnings reports.
-The firm had revenue of $6.74 billion for the quarter, compared to analysts’ expectations of $6.59 billion.
+Eli Lilly and (NYSE:LLY) released its quarterly earnings results on Monday.
+The company reported $1.87 earnings per share for the quarter, missing analysts’ consensus estimates of $1.89 by ($0.02), MarketWatch Earnings reports.
 Eli Lilly and had a return on equity of 132.28% and a net margin of 23.91%.
-The firm’s quarterly revenue was up 22.6% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $1.89 EPS.
+The firm had revenue of $6.74 billion for the quarter, compared to analyst estimates of $6.59 billion.
+During the same period last year, the company earned $1.89 EPS.
+The company’s revenue was up 22.6% compared to the same quarter last year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 10th.
 Investors of record on Friday, August 13th will be paid a $0.85 dividend.
+This represents a $3.40 dividend on an annualized basis and a yield of 1.28%.
 The ex-dividend date is Thursday, August 12th.
-This represents a $3.40 dividend on an annualized basis and a yield of 1.33%.
-Eli Lilly and’s payout ratio is 42.88%.
+Eli Lilly and’s dividend payout ratio (DPR) is presently 42.88%.

-Eli Lilly and announced that its board has initiated a stock buyback program on Monday, May 3rd that permits the company to buyback $5.00 billion in outstanding shares.
-This buyback authorization permits the company to purchase up to 2.8% of its shares through open market purchases.
-Shares buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.
+Eli Lilly and announced that its board has authorized a share repurchase plan on Monday, May 3rd that allows the company to repurchase $5.00 billion in outstanding shares.
+This repurchase authorization allows the company to buy up to 2.8% of its stock through open market purchases.
+Stock repurchase plans are often an indication that the company’s management believes its shares are undervalued.

-In other Eli Lilly and news, major shareholder Lilly Endowment Inc sold 7,329 shares of the firm’s stock in a transaction dated Monday, May 24th.
-The shares were sold at an average price of $202.27, for a total transaction of $1,482,436.83.
-Following the sale, the insider now directly owns 110,106,402 shares of the company’s stock, valued at approximately $22,271,221,932.54.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Insiders have sold a total of 914,387 shares of company stock worth $210,826,193 over the last ninety days.
-0.13% of the stock is owned by corporate insiders.
+A number of research firms have weighed in on LLY.
+Barclays upped their price target on Eli Lilly and from $227.00 to $250.00 and gave the stock an “overweight” rating in a research report on Tuesday, July 6th.
+JPMorgan Chase & Co. increased their price objective on Eli Lilly and from $270.00 to $300.00 and gave the company an “overweight” rating in a report on Wednesday.
+Mizuho reissued a “buy” rating and issued a $279.00 price objective (up previously from $250.00) on shares of Eli Lilly and in a report on Wednesday.
+Zacks Investment Research downgraded Eli Lilly and from a “hold” rating to a “sell” rating and set a $244.00 price objective for the company. in a report on Monday, July 19th.
+Finally, Truist Securities increased their price objective on Eli Lilly and from $225.00 to $262.00 and gave the company a “buy” rating in a report on Friday, July 2nd.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating, eleven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+Eli Lilly and currently has a consensus rating of “Buy” and an average price target of $241.27.

 Eli Lilly & Co engages in the discovery, development, manufacture and sale of pharmaceutical products.
 The firm’s products consist of Diabetes, Oncology, Immunology, Neuroscience, and Other therapies.
 The Diabetes products include Baqsimi, Basaglar, Humalog, Humulin, Jardiance, Lyumjev, Trajenta, and Trulicity.